ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 In a few short years, ClickUp has become one of the most popular task management tools available.
 But — to be clear — it’s not ClickUp itself that gets operations specialists so excited.

-ClickUp is so powerful because we can adapt ClickUp’s flexible structure around our own unique workflows and processes.
+ClickUp (affiliate link) is so powerful because we can adapt ClickUp’s flexible structure around our own unique workflows and processes.

 3 Phases of a ClickUp Setup & Training